Home | Stories and Essays

 as they come to terms with their cultural heritage over a span of 40 years.

-and Pilar Martinez and their four children in the border town of
+four children in the border town of

 With its skillful pairing of conflict over religious and familial obligations

-with the backdrop of a Mexican-American family’s love for one another,
+with the backdrop of a Mexican-American family’s love for one another, Troncoso’s novel is an engaging literary achievement.

----Kirkus Reviews, Starred Review
+---Kirkus Reviews, starred review

 In a media market